Beat body odour: How to smell good all day

 Why do some people smell worse than others?
 Research has shown that this might be down to our skin’s bacterial balance (also known as the microbiome).
 While the dominance of Staphylococcus epidermis seems to correlate with inoffensive and even floral body odours, those swarming with Corynebacterium tend to smell the worst.
 Research is underway to develop probiotic deodorants aiming to restore bacterial balance to pungent pits.

 Don’t sweat it!
-Try our six tips for feeling and smeeling fresh…
+Try our six tips for feeling and smelling fresh…

 1. Develop a foolproof hygiene routine

 Washing regularly will help to keep body odour at bay.
 Regularly shaving armpits can also help as it allows sweat to evaporate more quickly from the area, giving bacteria less time to flourish.

 If excessive sweating is a problem, avoid tight clothing and man-made fabrics.
 Natural fibres such as cotton, wool and silk allow sweat to evaporate more easily, limiting bacterial growth.
 Anti-bacterial socks are also available for those struggling with smelly feet.

 3. Apply antiperspirant